Winter for Vata-Kapha and Kapha-Vata

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

 The heaviness and moisture of the winter season may allow you to enjoy some foods that would normally upset vata: caffeinated teas, Hot Spiced Chai, a cup of coffee or espresso, or a particularly spicy dish.

 Foods to Minimize

-In addition to minimizing those foods, keep tabs on your digestion and watch for signs of excess kapha (heaviness, lethargy, brain fog) and excess vata (gas, bloating, constipation, anxiety), and adjust your diet accordingly.
+In addition to minimizing those foods, keep tabs on your digestion and watch for signs of excess kapha (heaviness, lethargy, brain fog) and excess vata (gas, bloating, feelings of anxiousness), and adjust your diet accordingly.